Hiker’s parents are retracing her final steps in N.H. to raise money for safety education programs - The Boston Globe

 How could it not?

 No one would blame Jorge Sotelo and Olivera Bogunovic if they stayed as far away as possible from New Hampshire’s White Mountains.
-Less than a year has passed since their oldest daughter Emily died on Mount Lafayette in her quest to hike all 48 of the state’s mountains taller than 4,000 feet (1,220 meters).
+Less than a year has passed since their oldest daughter Emily died on Mount Lafayette in her quest to hike all 48 of the state’s mountains taller than 4,000 feet.

 Advertisement